Hot feet is a hot or burning feeling in the feet. This relatively common sensation often occurs at night and ranges from mild to severe.

 - Ensure shoes fit properly and have good airflow.
 Use supportive inserts if necessary.

 - Change socks regularly, especially after working out.
 Look for socks that wick moisture away from the skin, or choose natural cotton socks.

 - In warm weather, wear sandals that allow the feet to breathe.

 - Wear flip-flops when using public pools and showers to reduce the risk of contracting athlete’s foot or another foot infection.

 - Use foot powder to absorb excess moisture from the feet.
-A range of foot powders are available to purchase online.

 - Where possible, avoid prolonged periods of standing or walking.